-nicely done and VERY petite 8 cm mortar (CAN be built as a "Stroke2")
+Advantages: very nice, clean model of this popular vehicle in "small scale"; unique but effective method of assembling running gear; nicely done and VERY petite 8 cm mortar (CAN be built as a "Stroke2")

 Disadvantages: RP parts (as in right puny!)

 Recommendation: for all German WWII "Small Scale" fans